viroulep/viroulep.github.io/about.md

 I started travelling a lot when I started to do international Rubik's cube competitions, such as European and World championships.

-I enjoy it a lot, and I always try to discover a country/a city through the eyes of locals (they know the good places for food !), that's why I usually prefer to stay with someone living there instead of booking a hostel (i.e. couchsurf).
-I've been to more than 20 countries and I still have a lot to discover, especially in Asia, where I only visited a couple of countries.
+I enjoy it a lot, and I always try to discover a country/a city through the eyes of locals (they know the good places for food!), that's why I usually prefer to stay with someone living there instead of booking a hostel (i.e. couchsurf).
+I still have a lot to discover, especially in Asia, where I only visited a couple of countries.

 ## Less time-consuming stuff